JetBrains/svg-mixer/src/posthtml-svg-mode/README.md

 PostHTML XML Mode
 =================

-A bit tuned custom [posthml](https://github.com/posthtml/posthtml) parser & renderer optimized for working with SVG.
+A bit tuned wrapper over [posthml](https://github.com/posthtml/posthtml) with the same API optimized for working with SVG.